neondatabase/website/content/docs/unused/prisma-guide.md

    npm install prisma --save-dev
    ```

 1. Set up Prisma with the Prisma CLI `init` command.
-This creates a `prisma` directory with a Prisma schema file and configures PostgreSQL as your database.
+This creates a `prisma` directory with a Prisma schema file and configures Postgres as your database.

    ```bash
    npx prisma init --datasource-provider postgresql